ckcollab/ericcarmichael/content/How Im using RiotJS and Django REST Framework.md

 When I first started doing this component style, I broke things out into components for no reason.
 That made things feel clunky and the usefulness of components wasn't making sense.
-When I started to feel like I had trouble seeing the flow of logic through a form a tons of methods, I broke off parts of the form into separate ideas.
-The components can talk to each other through `riot.observables` with `observable.trigger('some_event', {some: 'data')` and `observable.on('some_event', function(some_data){})`.
+When I started to feel like I had trouble seeing the flow of logic through a form with a ton of methods I broke off parts into separate ideas.
+The components can talk to each other through `riot.observables` with `observable.trigger('some_event', {some: 'data'})` and `observable.on('some_event', function(some_data){})`.

 For example, I recently built a `<table>` of users where you could click a row and it would appear in a `<form>`, then